 - Kristen Feemster, MD, MPH, MSHP, FAAP, Director of Research for the Vaccine Education Center at Children’s Hospital of Philadelphia / Medical Director – Immunization Program and Acute Communicable Diseases, Philadelphia Department of Public Health/Adjunct Associate Professor, University of Pennsylvania Perelman School of Medicine

-This FREE professional development session is designed for early care and education (child care) program directors and staff, group and family child care providers, Head Start staff, Early Learning Resource Center (ELRC) Quality Coaches, child care health consultants and child care health advocates.
+This professional development session is designed for early care and education (child care) program directors and staff, group and family child care providers, Head Start staff, Early Learning Resource Center (ELRC) Quality Coaches, child care health consultants and child care health advocates.
 Participants will receive 1.5 hours of PA Key professional development credit after submitting an evaluation.
 Act 48 credit is also available.

 At the conclusion of the webinar participants will be able to: